How It Is Done continued...

 Exercise electrocardiogram (EKG or ECG) results

-You have chest pain during or right after
+You have angina symptoms, such as chest pain or pressure, during or right after the test.

 The EKG tracing does not look normal.